-EUROMOD strongly over-simulates the income share of the lowest decile in 2014 (where the ratio of the simulated to the external figure amounts to 124% in 2014 but improves to 115% in 2015) but captures quite accurately the second to ninth deciles of the distribution, with ratios of 100% to 105%.
-The highest decile is slightly under-simulated (ratio of 93%).
+EUROMOD over-simulates the income share of the lowest decile in 2016 (where the ratio of the simulated to the external figure amounts to 115% in 2016) but captures quite accurately the second to ninth deciles of the distribution, with ratios of 100% to 104%.
+The highest decile is slightly under-simulated (ratio of 94%).
 It is not possible to identify a single cause for the inaccuracy in the simulation of the income share hold by the lowest decile as there is no single benefit which is so strongly over-simulated.